jquerytools/builder/README.md

 * default -  UI tools with jQuery
 * full - All tools with jquery

+To update the available builds, see the lib/packages.js file.

+## jQuery versions

+By default, the build server uses jQuery v1.4.2, but this can be overridden depending on the branch used for the build.
+The 'dev' branch uses jQuery v1.5.1, for example.
+To update these settings, see the lib/jquery_versions.js file.

 ## Adding another branch to the build server